dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-cloud-environments.md

   - `Username`: username to use (most likely a service account)
   - `Private Key`: value of the Private SSH Key (optional)
   - `Private Key Passphrase`: value of the Private SSH Key Passphrase (optional, only if required)
-- Schema: Target Schema for this environment
+- `Schema`: Target Schema for this environment

 </div>